PrabodhGyawali/GMX-Arb-UI/README.md

 - TODO: reuse of socketio code

 # Future related work
+- TODO: Allow user to use testnet: from changing settings
 - TODO: Add Mobile version for mobile size
 - TODO: add a Telegram version of the bot
 - TODO: add an iOS and Android version of the bot using `React Native`